 The inverse relationship between soft social skills and the critical thinking necessary to be an excellent problem-solver leads to big expensive problems.
 Business leaders who desire social skills are, knowingly or not, asking for employees to weaken, if not cripple, their critical thinking and problem-solving skills and give their consent to develop into band-aid problem-solvers.
 This perfectly fits the needs of business: fast, easy solutions to problems that consume few resources and which require little actual change in thinking and doing.
 All you have to do is think of the disastrous Boeing 737 Max development program, Wells Fargo’s culture of fraud, Equifax’s data breach, General Electric’s stunning downfall, the Morandi bridge failure, BP oil well explosion, and defective Takata airbags.
 These are just a few examples illustrating the ubiquity of band-aid problem-solving in business and their catastrophic consequences.

 Business is nothing if not a daily flood of problems.
-Problem that are solved with band-aids invariably recur and perpetually cost the company its resources — all the while the CEO proclaims the need for sparing and judicious use of company resources.
+Problems that are solved with band-aids invariably recur and perpetually cost the company its resources — all the while the CEO proclaims the need for sparing and judicious use of company resources.
 Deep problem-solving exposes the truth so that improvement can be made.
 But if band-aid solutions are the preferred type of solution to business problems, to keep up appearances and maintain the status quo, then the truth is only rarely revealed and problems continue to linger.
 And when senior leaders finally do decide they want employees to be better problems-solvers, the top of the organization is weighed down band-aid problem-solvers who refuse to learn or practice deep problem-solving.
 So there are no executive role models for employees to learn from.

 This explains why Lean transformation efforts regularly result in the appearance of improvement but fail to achieve material and information flow and Just-in-Time.
 Occasionally, someone is good at both social skills and problems-solving.
 But, they are usually not great at either.
 To achieve flow, you need people who are better at problem-solving than social skills.
 That means the truth-telling misfits can no longer be treated as outcasts.
 Yet, treating the problems-solvers as misfits and outcasts has long been institutionalized and is a habit that leaders rarely break.